Volodymyr Zelensky greeted by Irish premier as he lands in Dublin

 Volodymyr Zelensky touched down in Dublin late on Monday ahead of a full day of engagements marking the first state visit by a Ukrainian president to Ireland.

-He and Ukraine’s first lady Olena Zelenska were greeted on the tarmac at Dublin Airport by Irish premier Micheal Martin and junior minister with responsibility for European Affairs Thomas Byrne.
+He and Ukraine’s first lady Olena Zelenska were greeted at Dublin Airport by Irish premier Micheal Martin and junior minister with responsibility for European Affairs Thomas Byrne.

+Ukrainian foreign minister Andrii Sybiha also forms part of the Ukrainian delegation.

+The Ukrainian ambassador in Dublin, Larysa Gerasko, and Irish ambassador to Ukraine Jonathan Conlon were on the tarmac for their arrival shortly before 11pm.

 Mr Zelensky’s brief visit to Dublin comes as the US administration try to broker a ceasefire underpinned by a peace plan.

-He arrived in the Irish capital shortly before 11pm, hours after meeting with French president Emmanuel Macron in Paris, where both leaders struck an optimistic tone about the US draft framework.
+He arrived in the Irish capital hours after meeting with French president Emmanuel Macron in Paris, where both leaders struck an optimistic tone about the US draft framework previously criticised as being too weighted towards Russian demands.

 The visit also comes days after the resignation of Ukraine’s chief negotiator and Mr Zelensky’s chief of staff Andrii Yermak, whose residence was searched on Friday by anti-corruption investigators.